Back to Calendar

 1

-Introduced a new search box that integrates images, files, videos, and longer text prompts, expanding beyond traditional web results.
+Google's new search box supports images, files, videos, and longer text prompts, enhancing user experience.

 2